Sarvxss/Building-Linear-Regression-Model-/README.md

 # 📈 Linear Regression from Scratch in Python

-This project demonstrates how to build a **Linear Regression model from scratch**, without using machine learning libraries like `scikit-learn`.
+This project demonstrates how to build a **Linear Regression model from scratch**.
 It walks through cleaning real-world data, understanding the underlying math, and implementing gradient descent for prediction.

 ---